gitlabhq/gitlab-runner/docs/faq/README.md

-You can avoid the problem by using Git to clean your directory structure, first run `git config --system core.longpaths true` from the command line and then set your project to use *git fetch* from the GitLab CI project settings page.
+You can avoid the problem by using Git to clean your directory structure, first run `git config --system core.longpaths true` from the command line and then set your project to use `git fetch` from the GitLab CI project settings page.

 #### b) Use NTFSSecurity tools for PowerShell

 The [NTFSSecurity](https://ntfssecurity.codeplex.com/) PowerShell module provides a *Remove-Item2* method which supports long paths.
-The Gitlab CI Multi Runner will detect it if it is available and automatically make use of it.
+The GitLab CI Multi Runner will detect it if it is available and automatically make use of it.

 [zoneinfo-file]: https://gitlab-runner-downloads.s3.amazonaws.com/latest/zoneinfo.zip

 ### I can't run Windows BASH scripts; I'm getting `The system cannot find the batch label specified - buildscript`

-You need to prepend `call` to your batch file line in .gitlab-ci.yml so that it looks like `call C:\path\to\test.bat`.
+You need to prepend `call` to your batch file line in `.gitlab-ci.yml` so that it looks like `call C:\path\to\test.bat`.
 Here is a more complete example:

 ```